babichmorrowc/website-hugo/content/talk/2024_compass-conference-talk/index.md

 title: "[Talk] Bayesian Decision Analysis: a crash course"
 date: 2024-10-22
 author: "Cecina Babich Morrow"
-summary: "Uncertainty and sensitivity analysis of BDA applied to an idealised example of heat stress mitigation."
+summary: "Lightning talk introducing BDA via a toy example."
-subtitle: "Examining the use of BDA in an idealised heat stress adaptation decision."
+subtitle: "A 3 minute introduction to how BDA can be applied to an idealised heat stress example."

 # Name of event and optional event URL.
 event: "2024 Compass Conference"